top of page

 20 Vigor

-16 Holy Shield (with plus skills because at level 16 Holy Shield the next 4 levels don't offer any additional block chance)
+16 Holy Shield (with plus skills because at level 16 Holy Shield the next four levels don't offer increased block chance)

 1 Redemption (great skill to have for PvM because it gives life and mana replenishment)

-Remaining points go in Blessed Aim as a synergy for Blessed Hammer
+Remaining points go in Blessed Aim which is a synergy for Blessed Hammer

 Note: After 10 points in Blessed Hammer, Concentrate and Vigor take priority.
 Five points in Holy Shield early on is recommended at early levels.
 Paladins also have great mobility with Vigor and Charge if you can't afford the Enigma runeword for Teleport yet.